Can I Use a Car Tire Pump on My Bike?

 Check The Valve

-Remember when I said that only bikes with certain types of valves can be inflated with a car tire pump?
+Remember when I said that only tires with certain types of valves can be inflated with a car tire pump?
 Well, it’s time to say more about that.

 Three main bicycle valve types are the Schrader or American valve, the Presta or French/Sclaverand valve, and the Woods or English/Dunlop valve.
 But how do you recognize each valve?

 Schrader valves are most commonly found on mountain bikes.
-Their main feature is that they have a shorter and thicker nozzle than other valves and are secured by rubber caps that slip over the opening.
+Their main feature is that they have a shorter and thicker valve stem than other valves and are secured by rubber caps that slip over the opening.
 These valves are compatible with car pumps.

 Finally, there’s the Dunlop valve.
 These are almost the same size as Schrader valves and have similar valve holes in the rims.
 The base of these valves is slightly wider than a Presta valve.
 Still, they can be inflated with Presta valve adapters.